IoTDevID: A Behavior-Based Device Identification Method for the IoT: Conclusions

 \begin{IEEEbiography}[{ }]{Mike Just} earned his Ph.D. in Computer Science from Carleton University in 1998 and is currently an Associate Professor at Heriot-Watt University.
 He is primarily interested in computer security, and in applying human-computer interaction and machine learning techniques to solve computer security problems.
-You can find more information at \url{http://www.justmikejust.co.uk/}. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Michael A. Lones} (M’01—SM’10) is an Associate Professor of Computer Science at Heriot-Watt University.
+You can find more information at \url{https://justmikejust.wordpress.com/}. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Michael A. Lones} (M’01—SM’10) is an Associate Professor of Computer Science at Heriot-Watt University.
 He received both MEng and PhD degrees from the University of York.
 He carries out research in the areas of machine learning and optimisation, where he has a particular interest in biologically-inspired approaches.
 Application areas of his work include medicine, robotics and security.
 You can find more information at \href{http://www.macs.hw.ac.uk/\%7Eml355}{http://www.macs.hw.ac.uk/$\sim$ml355}. \end{IEEEbiography}